College Planning Checklists

 My experience tells me that college students are guilty of unwise spending on a fairly regular basis.
 I'm not trying to say students are irresponsible with their money (although, of course, some are), but that they're not as responsible with it as they could be.
 And I think most of that relates simply to a lack of knowledge or experience.

-Check out our brand new web site (as of November, 2012) - www.gotocollegecheaper.com.
+Check out one of our other web sites - www.gotocollegecheaper.com.
 We'll share tons of ideas to make college less expensive for anybody.

 Parents can go a long way to help alleviate this deficiency by simply teaching, guiding, and coaching their students with some fairly simple concepts and practices.

 Through using these simple concepts and practices, college students can learn better ways to spend money (or not spend it), thus resulting in more money in their pocket.
 One way of thinking about this concept, is to think about these simple facts:

 This topic, along with other ways of saving money on college, is the reason I published my second book, How to Go to College Cheaper.
 Far more than what is included on this page (literally, hundreds of suggestions and strategies) are contained in that booklet.

 The three types of spending I think are most important (in this case, most problematic), are shopping, comparison shopping, and conserving.

 When shopping, I don't think college students in general pay much attention to price.
 They're more often just concerned with getting the right stuff (or maybe with just getting it done - with speed and convenience), and don't pay attention to brands or sales/specials.
 I'm sure they don't like paying the high prices required to buy what they need and want, but I don't think they truly know how to shop.
 How to consider different brands, or sizes of packages, or stores...